EtomicBomb/distributed-systems-final-project/README.md

 # `authoritativeCourses`

-Only used for the `query/index` phase.
+Only used for the query and index phase.

 These services holds authoritative info about every course, as found it `courses.json`.